Be a Hero (not a rotten orange) and join us!

 Tickets: £12 and £8 (under 18 years of age)

-Please note that the safety of our audience and cast is of paramount importance and Bell House and the Dulwich Players will fully comply with government guidance.
-Social distancing measures for both cast and audience will be in place and for this reason, each booking will be treated as a separate ‘household’ and there will be a maximum of 6 tickets per booking.
+Please note that the safety of our audience and cast is of paramount importance and Bell House and the Dulwich Players will fully comply with government guidance and regulations in place at the time of the performances.

 We will be offering refreshments (but of course you are welcome to bring your own).
 Please bring your own seating, be it chairs or rugs.

-By purchasing a ticket, you will be permit us to share your contact details with NHS Test and Trace if required.
+By purchasing a ticket, you will be permitting us to share your contact details with NHS Test and Trace if required.

 Assistance dogs only